01 of 03

 Ruba Rombic, a unique pattern in that it was produced both in glass and pottery, was first made in 1928 by Consolidated Lamp and Glass Company.
 It was conceptualized by Reuben Haley who was a former vice president with United States Glass Company, according to the Phoenix and Consolidated Glass Collectors Club.
 Production of this Art Deco glass pattern continued through 1933.

 Some pieces were marked with foil labels reading “Ruba Rombic An Epic in Modern Art” when they were new.
-There have been...
-37 different objects in this cubist glass pattern documented including bowls in varying sizes, vases, cream and sugar sets, decanters, plates, and divided serving dishes.
-All Ruba Rombic glass was made by Consolidated Lamp and Glass Company with the exception of the rarely found fish bowl with metal stand.
+There have been 37 different objects in this cubist glass pattern documented including bowls in varying sizes, vases, cream and sugar sets, decanters, plates, and divided serving dishes.
+All Ruba Rombic glass was made by Consolidated Lamp and Glass Company except for the rarely found fishbowl with metal stand.
 It was produced by Phoenix Glass Company.

 02 of 03

 Such a limited amount of Ruba Rombic glassware exists that it is all considered hard to find.
 However, the most commonly found colors are smoky topaz and jungle green.